Character page for Split.

 - Enemy Within: His three "undesirable" alters and the Beast.

 - Flip Personality: When Kevin's alters take over, his body manifests changes in expression, posture, and voice.
 And then the Beast takes this Up to Eleven with overt supernatural powers.

 - Jekyll & Hyde: Kevin seems to be a completely normal and kind person, in spite of his mental condition.
 The Beast, on the other hand...

 - The Killer in Me: The Beast.

-- Multi-Gendered Split Personalities: Kevin has at least three female alters out of his twenty-three.
+- Multi-Gendered Split Personalities: Kevin has at least four female alters out of his twenty-three.

 - Parental Abandonment: Kevin's father is said to have "left on a train".
 Whether he died or simply left the family is ambiguous until Glass reveals that he did indeed die, as the train he left on was Eastrail 177.

 - Superpowered Evil Side: The Beast.